netbox-community/netbox-zero-to-hero/modules/7-automate-all-the-things/7-automate-all-the-things.md

     ]
 }
 ```
-This data will be returned in the REST API calls made to NetBox and can then be used in the configuration templates along with all the other device data pulled from NetBox.
+This data will be returned in the responses to the calls made by Ansible to NetBox REST API endpoints, and can then be injected dynamically into the Jinja configuration templates, along with all the other device data pulled from NetBox.

 ## The Project - Automating the New Brisbane Device Configurations
 Eric has created 3 Jinja [templates](https://github.com/netbox-community/netbox-zero-to-hero/tree/main/ansible/templates/):